-Technology: ABx is accelerating the development of TasTech technology which allows ABx to separate Tasmanian bauxite into three product-types all year round.
-This will allow simultaneous production of high grade metallurgical-grade gibbsite bauxite exceeding 45% Al2O3 for the aluminium industry, cement-grade bauxite for the production of cement, fertiliser-grade and other bauxite-types.
+ABx is accelerating the development of TasTech technology which is a physical process that allows ABx to separate Tasmanian bauxite into three product-types all year round.
+This will allow simultaneous production of high grade metallurgical-grade gibbsite bauxite exceeding 45% Al2O3 for the aluminium industry.